 Are you overwhelmed with all the choices out there?
 You’re not alone.

-To help, here some simple questions to ask yourself that may help guide you in your decision making.
+To help, here are some simple questions to ask yourself that may help guide you in your decision making.

 1. What Is My Monthly Streaming TV Budget?

 Before you decide on your optimal streaming content mix, you need to know what type of budget you’re working with.

-It’s really easy to spend too much of streaming without even noticing it.
+It’s really easy to spend too much on streaming without even noticing it.
 That’s what a bunch of seemingly harmless $4.99 subscriptions can do to you.

 Set yourself a budget and try to stick to it.
 If your budget is under $30 per month, you may want to consider skipping on livestreaming TV altogether to get the most value for your money.